-Where it may do so in compliance with its obligations, including any applicable legislative requirements and relevant Trade Agreements, TOH may engage in collaborative, buying group and other similar procurement arrangements where it is in its best interests, such as:
+Where it may do so in compliance with its obligations, including any applicable legislative requirements and relevant Trade Agreements, TOH may engage in collaborative, buying groups and other similar procurement arrangements where it is in its best interests, such as:

-- buying groups contemplated in the CFTA; - leveraging contracts (commonly known as 'piggybacking') of other agencies and authorities; and - participating in regional and national group purchasing procurements where GPOs or SSOs act for and on behalf of TOH and organisations.
+- buying groups contemplated in the CFTA; - public sector Vendor of Records (VORs); - leveraging contracts (commonly known as 'piggybacking') of other agencies and authorities; and - participating in regional and national group purchasing procurements where GPOs or SSOs act for and on behalf of TOH and organisations.

-TOH CPS must provide prior written approval of such arrangements.
+Prior written approval is required to leverage of such arrangements.
 If and as required under TOH's obligations, applicable legislative requirements or relevant Trade Agreement, TOH will report its participation in any such arrangements.

-TOH will participate in provincial procurement initiatives and as directed by Supply Ontario.
+TOH will participate in provincial procurement initiatives, VORs and as directed by Supply Ontario.